ResQ Family: Impact of Respiratory Syncytial Virus (RSV) Hospitalisation on Quality of Life of Families – A Multi-Country Study

 Dr Christina Tischer Head of Scientific Affairs and Research

-Ilona Trautmannsberger Junior Project Manager
+Ilona Trautmannsberger Project Manager

 Prof Luc Zimmermann Senior Medical Director